G08Tejaswini/Buddy-App/README.md

-# Buddy-App
+# 🧸 StreakBuddy
-A cozy habit and streak tracking app built with React Native.

-# 🧸 StreakBuddy — your personal hype squad
+your personal hype squad

 **"What if your phone became your buddy and helped you build habits, just the way you want?"**

 StreakBuddy isn't just another habit tracker.
 It's a **cute, cozy, and motivating companion** that lives on your phone.
 Build streaks, earn badges, customize your very own chibi avatar, and let your buddy cheer you on with personality-driven expressions and messages.

-> 🚧 **Ongoing project** — Google Sign-in is still being wrestled into submission.
-But the rest?
-Pretty darn polished.
+> 🚧 **Ongoing project** — Google Sign-in is still being worked on while the core app experience continues to improve.

 ---